Take a look at two data migration tools – Mover and Sharegate – as you plan your move from Google to Office 365.

 - It is client based – typically installed on a server as a middle point between source and destination data.

 - Sharegate offers limited support for the migration of alternate applications.
-It supports Box migration, but only via PowerShell, and it does not support Dropbox migrations at all.
+It supports Box migration but only via PowerShell, and it does not support Dropbox migrations at all.

-Mover: The New Kid
+Migration Manager: The New Kid

 Pros: